mikolajkania/mikolajkania.github.io/_posts/2019-01-02-all-you-need-to-know-about-string-performance-in-java.md

 Now a question may come to your mind: shouldn't you intern all the strings of a (hello) world if it such a efficient idea?
 As always - it depends.

 Everything has a cost and this is also a case of String pool.

-One thing is that [calling intern method has a cost](http://java-performance.info/string-intern-in-java-6-7-8/){:target="_blank"} and it would be unwise to do it unnecessarily.
-Whats more, JVM has to keep hashed structure containing interned strings and search it.
+One thing is that calling intern method [has an execution cost](http://java-performance.info/string-intern-in-java-6-7-8/){:target="_blank"} and it would be unwise to do it unnecessarily.

+The second this is the JVM has to keep hashed structure containing interned strings and search it.
 The longer the list, the slower it would be to found given objects due to hash collisions - multiple hash values can be put into one bucket of fixed-size hashtable that holds strings (for more on hashtable look [here, p.
-196](http://shop.oreilly.com/product/0636920028499.do){:target="_blank"}, check collisions before interview, i.e. [here](https://javarevisited.blogspot.com/2016/01/how-does-java-hashmap-or-linkedhahsmap-handles.html){:target="_blank"}).
+196](http://shop.oreilly.com/product/0636920028499.do){:target="_blank"}, check collisions before job interview, i.e. [here](https://javarevisited.blogspot.com/2016/01/how-does-java-hashmap-or-linkedhahsmap-handles.html){:target="_blank"}).
 What's more, if you sorted the strings in your application by number of occurrences, you would see that the biggest advantage of string interning would be at the top of a list.
 At some point, the gain would be marginal or zero, but those entries still would be kept in a pool.
 It is a wise idea to put developers in charge and let them decide how big their pool should be - and exactly that can be done with option *-XX:StringTableSize=n*.
 The default size is 60013 since Java 7u40 and can be checked by using JVM option *-XX:+PrintStringTableStatistics*, for example:

 {% highlight java %}
 StringTable statistics: